HEIC Converter for Mac: 3 Easy Methods (2026)

 Need to convert HEIC files on your Mac?
 Good news: Mac has built-in HEIC support, making conversion easy.
 This guide shows you 3 methods from quick online conversion to batch processing with Automator.
+Wondering why Apple uses HEIC?
+Learn about why iPhone uses HEIC.

 The quickest way to convert HEIC files - no app switching needed.